omigeft/RVSC-Medical-Image-Segmentation/README.md

 --amp
 ```

 If CUDA runs out of memory, please try reducing the `batch-size` or reducing the image `scale`.
-On the contrary, if the GPU resources are sufficient and you want to achieve better training results, try increasing `batch-size`, using the original image scale `--scale 1`, or removing the `--amp` parameter.
+On the contrary, if the GPU resources are sufficient and you want to achieve better training results, try increasing `batch-size`, using the original image scale `--scale 1`, or removing the `--amp` option.

 ## Predicting